Almost a hundred years since the character of Hercule Poirot made his debut, one mystery remains…

 “I think that visually he is much the most convincing and perhaps he manages to convey to the viewer just enough of the irritation that we always associate with the perfectionist, to be convincing!”

-Poirot: The Complete Cases Collection box set is available now on Amazon here.
+Poirot: The Complete Cases Collection box set is available on Amazon.